 [Editor’s note: Same comment as for 6.2.4.2.]

+Purpose: [Describes what is tested].

-Status: Mandatory
+Status: Conditionally Mandatory (precondition 3)

 Preconditions: 1) The system under test has passed test 6.2.4.2.
 2) The system under test is pre-configured to send RTP packets during the test session, e.g. set as send-receive or send-only.
 3) The "NTP timestamp" field in the first RTCP packet Sender Information is set to a value close to 264-1 (when interpreted as an unsigned 64-bit integer), such that the value will wrap during the test.